Website

 Since opening December Oak, it's taken us time to find the tools and solutions that work best for us and our clients.
 Being a website studio, the platform our own site was on and the ones we offer is of the utmost importance.
 So you can imagine with all the options out there, we take a lot of time weighing our options and trying them all out.
 Back in 2014, we used WordPress and Squarespace.
 After a year or two, I realized there were too many issues that were coming up, like client's sites going down, and I needed a change.

 That's when I discovered Showit.
 It was a dream come true.
 With their drag and drop capabilities, I could create whatever I imagined more quickly and my clients could maintain their own site.
 I wanted to empower my clients at this stage because I worked with a lot of creatives where site maintenance wasn't a priority in their budgeting which is totally understandable.
 The fact that you could double click and image or text and make changes was fantastic!
-I've used Showit exclusively since 2017.
+I'd used Showit exclusively since 2017.
 But as I'm growing December Oak and my own skill set and style are evolving, I was having some hiccups with Showit.

 I had tried Webflow a couple of years ago in my usual research and I really loved using it.
 It stood out from the rest and I knew I wanted to offer it one day.
 While I was on my recent break, I was using it even more and realized it answered a lot of the concerns I had when it comes to Showit as a long term solution.
 So I committed to first creating my own new site on Webflow to see if I'd like to offer it this year as a platform option.
 So, let's go over the reasons I switched my own website and why we're now offering Webflow to our clients.